treydock/job-pod-reaper/README.md

   namespace: job-pod-reaper
 ```

-If you wish to authorize job-pod-reader for all namespaces:
+If you wish to authorize job-pod-reader for all namespaces the following `ClusterRoleBinding` is required.
+This would be needed if `--namespace-labels` is not defined and you set `--reap-namespaces=ALL`.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1